mumuki/mulang/README.md

 Mulang is just a Haskell library.
 You can install it though cabal.

-But if you are not the Haskell inclined gal or guy - ok, I will try to forgive you - there is a command line too, [mulang-cli](https://github.com/mumuki/mulang-cli).
+But if you are not the Haskell inclined gal or guy - ok, I will try to forgive you - this code comes with a command line too.
 So you don't even have to typecheck!